bioidiap/bob.pad.base/doc/vanilla_pad_intro.rst

 where `my_epc.pdf` will contain EPC curves for all the experiments.

 Vulnerability commands require licit and spoof development and evaluation datasets.
-Far example, to generate EPSC curve:
+For example, to generate EPSC curve:

 .. code-block:: sh